onkelbeh/HomeAssistantRepository/README.md

 # eix --installed-with-use python_targets_python3_7
 ```

 Recompile all packages which are still present in the old Python.
+Repeat until all have vanished.

 ### Remove the old Python